Podcasting is an extremely popular form of lead generation – the process of getting people to express interest in your business.

 THE AUDIENCE AND CONTENT MARKETING

-Inbound lead generation is the practice of attracting people to your website to become a lead.
+Inbound lead generation podcast is the practice of attracting people to your website or podcast to become a lead.
 This is the opposite of outbound lead generation, which is the process of reaching out to people to turn them into leads.

 For more on inbound lead generation, check out this guide: A Beginner’s Guide To Generating Leads The Inbound Way

 Content marketing is when youwithout necessarily searching for your business, leading them to your website.

 , encouraging people to explore your website further, hopefully expressing their interest and turning them into a lead.

 So this is how you are going to generate a majority of the leads from your podcast guest appearance.

 Easier said than done, we know.
 But don’t worry!

 Later in this guide, we’ll go over exactly how to engage the audience and get them to your website.